 Facebook's average CPM is $11.62, with Meta CPM benchmarks showing ranges between $8 and $14 depending on your market and targeting.

 Instagram CPM runs slightly higher at approximately $12.19, though both platforms are managed through the same Ads Manager.
+If you're running campaigns on multiple platforms, you might wonder whether you can run ads instagram without facebook entirely.

 Google's CPM varies dramatically by network: